Policy Number: SAO.1100.2

 Complaint/Grievance is an injustice or prejudice that a student or faculty or staff member inflicted upon a student and the student deems unjust to their learning or learning environment.
 It can also be an issue concerning implementation of University policy, procedure and practice.
 This includes all on campus areas not just in the classroom.

-The Student Services Office reviews the submitted form.
+The Student Affairs Office reviews the submitted form.
 Depending on the severity of the Complaint/Grievance, student services either submits the form to the appropriate supervisor or convenes the Complaint/Grievance Committee.

-If Student Services Office deems the complaint/grievance can be resolved with a related party or a supervisor the following will happen:Step 1: The Student Services Office informs the student via NAU email ensuring that his/her claim is being taken into consideration and who contacts them next.
+If Student Affairs Office deems the complaint/grievance can be resolved with a related party or a supervisor the following will happen:Step 1: The Student Affairs Office informs the student via NAU email ensuring that his/her claim is being taken into consideration and who contacts them next.

-Step 2: The Student Services Office informs the related supervisor/administrator.
+Step 2: The Student Affairs Office informs the related supervisor/administrator.